-But when it comes to recruiting and retaining data scientists, or equipping people with the skills they need to work with data, Lisa Frid, Census’s workforce transformation program manager, said the bureau faces challenges that are common across government.
+But when it comes to recruiting and retaining data scientists, or equipping people with the skills they need to work with data, Lisa Frid, the Census Bureau’s workforce transformation program manager, said the bureau faces challenges that are common across government.

 “We are competing with public, academic and private industry for the top talent, and it’s difficult, it’s hard, especially in the government,” Frid said Tuesday at Government Executive and NextGov’s “Be Bold” conference in Washington.
 “We don’t have the money and the funds.
 We just can’t attract the talent, and then once we do get them in the door, it’s hard to retain them.
 As our work evolves, the workforce must change with it.”